Skip to product information

 Size

-A fruit bomb that is sure to impress.
+A fruit bomb that is sure to impress!

 Chocolatey Ethiopian coffee fruity flavour notes Wild & fruity

-Mild acidity Ethiopian coffee medium to high acidity coffee Bright
+Mild acidity Ethiopian coffee medium acidity coffee Bright

 Light roast Ethiopian coffee medium roast coffee Dark roast